Inside When the Duke Returns

 Warning!
 In describing relations between characters, I may wreck a book for you by making it clear who someone marries, or the outcome of a book.
 Please do not read about The Inside Take if you're wary of knowing who is paired with whom!

 - This is the fourth book in the Desperate Duchess series.
 So, although it stands alone, a number of characters appeared first in earlier books, such as the Duke of Villiers, and the Duke and Duchess of Beaumont (Jemma and Elijah).
-Jemma’s story, This Duchess of Mine, will be next in the series, publishing in June, 2009.
+Jemma’s story, This Duchess of Mine, is next in the series.

 - Every book in the Desperate Duchess series opens with the party that closed the previous book.
 Here’s the party circuit, so far: Desperate Duchesses closed with Jemma’s party to celebrate her brother’s dueling victory; An Affair Before Christmas opened at that same party and ended with Jemma’s Twelfth Night masquerade; Duchess by Night opened with the masquerade and ended at Lord Strange’s endless house party; When the Duke Returns began at that house party and ended on the King’s yacht, the Peregrine.
 No prizes for guessing the opening location of the fifth book, This Duchess of Mine!